Garden landscaping with railway sleepers

-A railway sleeper can be described as the rectangular support system that make up the bottom rails in railroad train tracks.
-Normally they lay perpendicular to the rails themselves, helping the rails remain spaced correctly, and also hold them upright.
+A railway sleeper can be described as the rectangular support system that makes up the bottom rails in railroad train tracks.
+Normally they lay perpendicular to the rails themselves, helping the rails remain spaced correctly and also hold them upright.
 Traditionally railroad sleepers are made of wood, but concrete is now also widely used.

 Softwood sleepers are usually sourced from the Baltics and are easy to handle, and also cut and drill.
 The colour of softwood sleepers will change to a grey/silver colour over time.
 Softwood sleepers are lighter and smaller, and thus, easier to manoeuvre.

 The normal measurements of sleepers are 250mm in width and 125mm deep and can range in length between 1.8 to 3m.
-The size make them easy to use for a multitude of garden projects.
+The size makes it easy to use for a multitude of garden projects.
 You can find railway sleepers for use in your garden from a range of suppliers in the UK.

 Ensuring Long Life

 It is always worth considering how to preserve your timber.
-The lifespan of you timber will greatly depend on the type of wood.
+The lifespan of your timber will greatly depend on the type of wood.
 If you predict the wood is likely to be in regular contact with moisture then it is fair to assume the lifespan will be reduced.
 The lifespan is also likely to be reduced if you cut the wood down to size.
-Yes, this is a useful way of ensuring you get the best size for the purpose, however doing so can unfortunately expose the untreated core to damage.
+Yes, this is a useful way of ensuring you get the best size for the purpose, however doing so can, unfortunately, expose the untreated core to damage.

-Firstly, aim to use only certified, high quality timber from a legitimate supplier to ensure a long life span.
+Firstly, aim to use only certified, high-quality timber from a legitimate supplier to ensure a long life span.
 Secondly, we recommend purchasing treated timber to prevent problems such as rot and extending longevity.
-Timber that has been treated with preservative is the best choice in most cases – UC3 treated timber is best for use out of ground, while UC4 treated is best for in ground.
-Another type of timber available is green oak, which do not need treating as they are long-lasting naturally.
+Timber that has been treated with preservative is the best choice in most cases – UC3 treated timber is best for use out of the ground, while UC4 treated is best for in-ground.
+Another type of timber available is green oak, which does not need treating as they are long-lasting naturally.

 There are so many uses for sleepers in garden projects, depending on your garden and your taste, there is something for everyone.